-As the surfer proceeds in this fashion from node to node in his random walk, he visits some nodes more often than others; intuitively, these are nodes with many links coming in from other frequently visited nodes.
-What if the current location of the surfer, the node A, has no outgoing links?
-To address this we introduce an additional operation for our random surfer: the teleport operation.
-Instead of the surfer always moving from a node to other nodes it links to, in the teleport operation the surfer jumps from a node to any other node in the web graph, chosen uniformly at random.
-In other words, if n is the total number of nodes in the web graph, the teleport operation takes the surfer to each node with probability 1/n.
-Thus, the surfer could teleport back to his present position (with probability 1/n).
+As the surfer proceeds in this random walk from node to node, he visits some nodes more often than others; intuitively, these are nodes with many links coming in from other frequently visited nodes.
+The idea behind Page-Rank is that pages visited more often in this walk are more important.

-In assigning a pagerank score to each node of the web graph, we use the teleport operation in two ways:
+What if the current location of the surfer, the node A, has no out-links?
+To address this we introduce an additional operation for our random surfer: TELEPORT the teleport operation.
+In the teleport operation, the surfer jumps from a node to any other node in the web graph.
+This could happen because he types an address into the URL bar of his browser.
+The destination of a teleport operation is modeled as being chosen uniformly at random from all web pages.
+In other words, if N is the total number of nodes in the web graph, 1 the teleport operation takes the surfer to each node with probability 1/N. The surfer would also teleport to his present position with probability 1/N.

-- 1. When at a node with no outgoing links, the surfer invokes the teleport operation. - 2.
-At any other node (that does have outgoing links), the surfer invokes the teleport operation with probability $0 < \alpha < 1$ and the standard random walk (follow an outgoing link chosen uniformly at random as in Figure 21.1) with probability $1 \alpha$ , where $\alpha$ is a fixed parameter chosen in advance.
-Typically, $\alpha$ might be 0.1.
+In assigning a PageRank score to each node of the web graph, we use the teleport operation in two ways: (i) When at a node with no out-links, the surfer invokes the teleport operation. (ii) At any node that has outgoing links, the surfer invokes the teleport operation with probability $0 < \alpha < 1$ and the standard random walk (follow an out-link chosen uniformly at random as in Figure 21.1) with probability $1 - \alpha$, where α is a fixed parameter chosen in advance.
+Typically, α might be 0.1.